Architecture: lazycogs¶

 _explain.py Dry-run read estimator.
 Registers the da.lazycogs.explain() xarray accessor.

-_grid.py Compute output affine transform and coordinate arrays from bbox + resolution.
+_grid.py Compute output affine transform and dimensions from bbox + resolution.

 _reproject.py Nearest-neighbor reprojection using pyproj Transformer + numpy fancy indexing.